 Fumi Gomez is a freelance film and theatre director.
 She's worked in the performing arts industry for the past decade.
-Her career started off with her collaboration with the Spanish company Colmena Teatro.
-It has evolved from there, and crossed frontiers until the present day.
 She is co-founder of Horatio Productions, specialised in new writing for science fiction theatre and film.

 Currently a freelance associate artist of the National Youth Theatre.
 She is also the founder of Making Films, a group of professional filmmakers who tell relevant stories, no matter the budget, with a focus on storytelling.
 It is a guerrilla film challenge and filmmaking community.
-The group challenges filmmakers to make a film in one month on a zero budget.
-The films that complete the challenge within the deadline are screened at the end of the month at a London venue.
-Making Films has over 1600 members and has curated and screened 57 short films.
+Making Films has over 1700 members and has curated and screened 57 short films.
 Supporters include: Candid Arts Trust, Sci-Fi London, and Raindance.
 For more info visit fumigomez.com

 Here are a few press articles about film and theatre